Actor's and Sin: Plot

-Actor's Blood takes place in New York City.
+In New York.
 Broadway star Marcia Tillayou has been found shot dead in her apartment.
-Her father Maurice is himself an actor, and had watched her theater career rise as his own declined.
+Her father Maurice is also an actor and had watched her theater career rise as his own declined.
 She had let success overcome her, and had thus alienated critics, fans, producers and her playwright husband.
-She had a few recent stage flops before being murdered.
+She experienced several stage flops before being murdered.

-Woman of Sin takes place in Hollywood.
+Woman of Sin

+In Hollywood.
 Dishonest writers' agent Orlando Higgens has been receiving frantic calls from Daisy Marcher about a screenplay that she had written titled Woman of Sin.
 Thinking they are crank calls, Higgens tells her to never again call his office.
 He then learns that because of a mail mixup, her screenplay had been received by film mogul J.B.
 Cobb, a man who had once passed on Gone With the Wind based on Higgins' advice.
 Cobb thinks that Higgins sent the script and offers him a lucrative sum for the rights.
 However, Higgins does not know where Daisy is or that she is actually a nine-year-old child.